Mosaic Down Syndrome: Health Care Outlook And Challenges

 Mosaic Down syndrome symptoms in infants

 Another result of these chromosome defects is that children with Down syndrome may develop more slowly.
-Infants with the condition may lift their heads or roll over slower and take longer to learn to sit up, stand, crawl, and walk.
-They may also have mild to moderate cognitive impairment, poor judgment, and a short attention span.
+Infants with the condition may lift their heads or roll over more slowly and take longer to learn to sit up, stand, crawl, and walk.
+They may also have mild-to-moderate cognitive impairment, poor judgment, and a short attention span.
 Children with Down syndrome can experience delayed speech and language development.
 Although children often develop the skills to live a functional life, it can take them longer than other children.

 Other conditions that can occur with mosaic Down syndrome

-Children with any form of Down syndrome are also at higher risk for other health problems.
+Children with any form of Down syndrome may also be at higher risk for other health problems, although outcomes vary greatly among individuals.
 For those with mosaic Down syndrome, the risks of developing these conditions may depend on the level of mosaicism and what cells are affected.
 Comorbid conditions include the following:

 • Heart anomalies, including congenital heart disease